 How much paid leave are employees entitled to?

-Is this new earned paid leave over and above any paid time off benefits that I’m already giving employees?
+Is this new earned paid leave over & above any paid time off benefits I’m already giving employees?

-The new law sets a baseline of paid time off for employees; it is not necessarily “in addition to” paid time off you already provide.
-So, if you already provide employees with paid time off benefits that are as generous (or more generous) that the requirements of the new law, then you don’t need to provide them with an additional 40 hours.
+The new law sets a baseline of paid time off for employees.
+It is not necessarily “in addition to” paid time off you already provide.
+So, if you already provide employees with paid time off benefits that are as generous (or more generous) than the requirements of the new law, then you don’t need to provide them with an additional 40 hours.
 However, you need to make sure that the paid time off benefits you are providing meets at least the minimum requirements of the new law

 Click here to watch a video on the Earned Paid Leave Law